PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 - Try decreasing the "Threshold value" to say "230".
 Click "Run" and watch the object.
 Was the object outline better defined?
 - Repeat this process until you are happy with the Threshold Value

+Click "Save" to save all settings to the DataStore.

-# Process all the legs
+# Processing the new Drone Video
-Having configued the above parameters which are specific to your drone and flight, you are ready to process the video.
+You are ready to process the video:
 - Click the "All" button in the Leg column.
 This will set the "From/To (Secs)" fields.
 - Set the "Process" to "Comb".
 - Set the "Speed" to "Fast".
 - Click "Save"
 - Click "Run"

 ## Progress Indicators
 While the video image process is being run: